 Many people find me a loving and kind man.
 Some feel that I am a psychosomatic-addict-insane man.
 Some find the devil in me.
 And some don't find me at all.
 Different people see me different as per their filling i.e. what they have inside them.
 If they're full of shit, they see shit in me. … Continue reading What Is The Secret To My Little Emptiness Of Love?

 If you're in Mumbai, you can find many such pillars in all railway stations.
 To me, it's not just a pillar but something much beyond.
 For those who don't know, this pillar signifies that the first-class compartment of the local train will stop here.
-An for those who don't know the class system in local … Continue reading This Pillar, Suddenly, Gives Me A Class!
+And for those who don't know the class system in the … Continue reading This Pillar, Suddenly, Gives Me A Class!

 This photograph by Saurabh Sawant has ignited a motley of emotions in my heart.
 There is nothing spectacular in this photograph but there's something beyond spectacle.
 One is a relative, the other stranger, say the small minded.
 The entire world is a family, live the magnanimous.
 Be detached, be magnanimous, lift up your mind, enjoy the fruit of eternal freedom. … Continue reading The Messenger Of THE WORLD IS ONE FAMILY Ideology